Real Estate Commission: Apply for a License

 Reciprocity — This requirement does not apply to licensed applicants from the three states with which New Mexico has a written license recognition agreement (i.e. reciprocity).
 Those states are: Massachusetts, Louisiana, and Georgia.
 If you are such a candidate, please contact email@example.com.

 Applications to take the broker’s examination are made directly to the commission’s examination contractor.
 Along with the application form, an applicant must submit certificates of completion of commission-approved 30 hour pre-licensing courses in real estate principles and practice, real estate law, and broker basics, equaling 90 prelicensure education hours.
 These pre-licensing courses must have been completed within the three years prior to application to take the broker’s examination.

 Prelicensure Education Waiver – Examination candidates currently licensed as real estate salespersons or brokers in other states or jurisdictions are eligible to apply for a waiver of 60 of the 90 hours of prelicensure education if they can provide a certified license history from their resident licensing jurisdiction documenting that they have completed Real Estate Principals and Practice and Real Estate Law or their equivalent.
-The waiver would also exempt an applicant meeting these criteriae from taking the national broker exam.
-That applicant would still be required to take a 30 hour Broker Basics Course, and take the state portion of the broker examination.
-Click the following link to access the Waiver Fact Sheet:
+The waiver would also exempt an applicant meeting these criteria from taking the national broker exam.
+That applicant would still be required to take a 30-hour Broker Basics Course, and take the state portion of the broker examination.
+Click the following link to access the Waiver Fact Sheet

 QB Equivalency – Managing brokers, designated brokers or similar brokerage-in-charge brokers may be considered equivalency applicants for Qualifying Broker licensing purposes.
 While they are subject to prelicensure waiver provisions, they would also be required to take an additional statutorily required Qualifying Broker prelicensure course, the Brokerage Office Administration Course.